7 Ways to Prepare Your Company for GDPR

 - Under GDPR's "Right to Access", users have the right to know how their data is being used and for what purpose.

 - GDPR also has the section "Right to be Forgotten", which details the process of data erasure.
-Under this right, data collector and processors must enable users to withdraw their information, if they choose to revoke consent.
+Under this right, data collectors and processors must enable users to withdraw their information, if they choose to revoke consent.

 - Article 23 outlines the need for "Data Minimization," whereby controllers will "hold and process only the data absolutely necessary for the completion of its duties."
 The intention is to boost user security by actively removing extraneous personal information.

 In order to protect personal information, GDPR will also be imposing stricter regulations on businesses that process, or control, user data.
-Part of this will be the leveraging of Data Protection Officers, or DPOs.
+Part of this will be the leveraging of Data Protection Officers or DPOs.
 DPOs are appointed within businesses where the majority of operations involve large-scale monitoring or processing of data (e.g. at a regional, national, or international level).
 Under Article 37, DPOs are mandatory in the following cases:

 - Public authorities